cisagov/ScubaGear/baselines/defender.md

 The standard and strict preset security policies SHALL be enabled.

 <!--Policy: MS.DEFENDER.1.1v1; Criticality: SHALL -->
 - _Rationale:_ Defender includes a large number of features and settings to protect users against threats.
-Using the preset security policies, administrators can easily ensure all new and existing users automatically have secure defaults applied.
+Using the preset security policies, administrators can help ensure all new and existing users automatically have secure defaults applied.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.1.2v1
 All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.

 <!--Policy: MS.DEFENDER.1.2v1; Criticality: SHALL -->
 - _Rationale:_ Important user protections are provided by EOP, including anti-spam, anti-malware, and anti-phishing protections.
-By using the preset policies, administrators can easily ensure all new and existing users have secure defaults applied automatically.
+By using the preset policies, administrators can help ensure all new and existing users have secure defaults applied automatically.
 - _Last modified:_ June 2023
 - _Note:_
+  - The standard and strict preset security policies must be enabled as directed by [MS.DEFENDER.1.1v1](#msdefender11v1) for protections to be applied.
   - Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided they are added to one or more custom policies offering comparable protection.
 These users might need flexibility not offered by the preset policies.
 Their accounts should be added to a custom policy conforming, as closely as possible to the settings used by the preset policies.
 See the **Resources** section for more details on configuring policies.
-  - The standard and strict preset security policies must be enabled to protect users.

 #### MS.DEFENDER.1.3v1
 All users SHALL be added to Defender for Office 365 protection in either the standard or strict preset security policy.

 <!--Policy: MS.DEFENDER.1.3v1; Criticality: SHALL -->
 - _Rationale:_ Important user protections are provided by Defender for Office 365 protection, including safe attachments and safe links.
-By using the preset policies, administrators can easily ensure all new and existing users have secure defaults applied automatically.
+By using the preset policies, administrators can help ensure all new and existing users have secure defaults applied automatically.
 - _Last modified:_ June 2023
 - _Note:_
+  - The standard and strict preset security policies must be enabled as directed by [MS.DEFENDER.1.1v1](#msdefender11v1) for protections to be applied.
   - Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided they are added to one or more custom policies offering comparable protection.
 These users might need flexibility not offered by the preset policies.
 Their accounts should be added to a custom policy conforming as closely as possible to the settings used by the preset policies.
 See the **Resources** section for more details on configuring policies.
-  - The standard and strict preset security policies must be enabled to protect users.

 #### MS.DEFENDER.1.4v1
 Sensitive accounts SHALL be added to Exchange Online Protection in the strict preset security policy.